z390development/z390/doc/user_guide/zCICS/zcics_intro.md

-For SOA client server messaging the z390 TCPIO macro and the associated SVC for runtime support are used to request zCICS functions from the server and to pass data and status back to the Client on a TCP/IP network.
+For SOA client server messaging the z390 TCPIO macro and the associated SVC for runtime support are used to request zCICS functions from the server and to pass data and status back to the client on a TCP/IP network.

 For release highlights, please see the [zCics History](zcics_history.md) overview.